CMU-Perceptual-Computing-Lab/openpose/doc/cmake_installation.md

 ![im_9](media/cmake_installation/im_9.png)

+SIDENOTE -- If you have OpenCV installed from source -- you can specify it using the `OPENCV_DIR` variable to the directory where you build OpenCV.

 ### Command Line build

 After cloning the next step is to create a build folder where we will build the library --